-These signs tell you where you can turn or what direction you can turn from a certain lane.
+LANE USE CONTROL SIGNS tell you where you can turn or what direction you can turn from a certain lane.
 They often use an arrow symbol.
 These signs may be located on the side of the road or hanging over the lane of travel.

 The 'dot' to the left of the arrow represents the island in the center of a roundabout.
-It shows that the driver is required to drive counterclockwise around the island in the center to make a left turn.
+It shows that the driver is required to drive counter-clockwise around the island in the center to make a left turn.